distributed-system-analysis/pbench/docs/CONFIG_DATA.md

 The data is collected using [pbench-sysinfo-dump#L91](https://github.com/distributed-system-analysis/pbench/blob/main/agent/util-scripts/tool-meister/pbench-sysinfo-dump#L91).
 The script uses `sosreport` command with different plugins to get the required system information.
 The resulting tarball contains a number of files copied from the system as well as the output of several commands executed on the system.

-## ara

-This specific file is not in the scope of my internship because ara works with `python2` and Fedora 30, which is installed on my system, works with `python3` only.

 ## insights tarball

 The tarball contains system information gathered by the [insights-client](https://github.com/RedHatInsights/insights-client).